awsdocs/aws-cloudtrail-user-guide/doc_source/best-practices-security.md

 **Limit access to the AWSCloudTrail\_FullAccess policy**

 Users with the [AWSCloudTrail\_FullAccess](security_iam_id-based-policy-examples.md#grant-custom-permissions-for-cloudtrail-users-full-access) policy have the ability to disable or reconfigure the most sensitive and important auditing functions in their AWS accounts\.
-This policy is not intended to be shared or applied broadly to users and roles in your AWS account\.
+This policy is not intended to be shared or applied broadly to IAM identities in your AWS account\.
 Limit application of this policy to as few individuals as possible, those you expect to act as AWS account administrators\.